Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type

 \subsection{Our results}

 The first aim of this paper is to study basic properties of $d$-polynomials.
-There is a close connection between $d$-polynomials and $f$-polynomials via the reduction method due to Jasso \cite{Jasso15}.
+There is a close connection between $d$-polynomials and $f$-polynomials via the reduction method due to Jasso \cite{Jasso15}, recalled in Section \ref{Enumeration}.
 Using this technique, the $d$-polynomials can be calculated as follows.

 \begin{prop}[Proposition \ref{prop:d and f}] We have

 where $M$ runs over all indecomposable $\tau$-rigid $A$-modules up to isomorphisms, and $C_M$ is the algebra obtained by the reduction at $M$. \end{prop}